Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 The parking lots at the Ray Atkeson Memorial Trail and Sparks Lake Day Use Area.

 There are about 30 – 40 parking spots which fill up quickly on hot days.
-There are other places to park along the dirt road, but the day use area is the best place to access the water.
+There are other places to park along the dirt road, but they can cause congestion, and the day use area is the best place to access the water.

-There are restrooms at the trailhead and a boat ramp.
+There are restrooms and a small boat ramp that is the perfect place to launch a watercraft.
 While motorized boats are allowed, it is uncommon, and they are restricted to less than 10 mph.

 Kayaks, paddleboards, and canoes are more “on par” with the vibe at this relaxing lake.